 - Bond markets historically do well during times of political uncertainty.
 Moderate inflation, international conflicts, a volatile stock market and tight money supply often are a boon to bond markets.

-Three ways that markets can react
+3 ways the markets can react

+- A correction – A sudden drop of 10% in the major market indexes.
 After a correction, stock prices tend to more realistically reflect a company's growth and earnings potential.

-Although it may take a while, post-bubble stock prices often deflate – giving investors the opportunity to buy at bargain prices.
+- A bubble – Overly optimistic investors drive stock prices to unsustainable levels.
+Although it may take a while, post-bubble stock prices often deflate, giving investors the opportunity to buy at bargain prices.